QuincyQAQ/quincyqaq.github.io/_pages/about.md

 My Academic Journey
 ------
--📝 My first paper was accepted by CONF-SPML 2023.
+-📝 My first paper was accepted by Physica Scripta(JCR Q2) 2024.

--💡 Published my first invention patent titled In May 2024 -🖥️ In July 2024, I submitted my first software copyright application for the “Yunji Qianyi UAV Flight Control Software.”
+-💡 Published my first invention patent titled In May 2024.

+-🖥️ In July 2024, I submitted my first software copyright application for the “Yunji Qianyi UAV Flight Control Software.”

 Create content & metadata
 ------
 2016/09-2021/03: Bachelor in Computing Science and Mathematics at University of Alberta